difcul/aw/1_server_web_programming/README.md

 Now you should get the 10 PubMed identifiers on your screen without xml tags.

-Create a file named _getPubMedIds.sh_ with the previous command, but replace Asthma by _$1_ so we can use the name of disease as input, i.e :
+Using a text editor create a file named _getPubMedIds.sh_  and copy and paste the following command into it:

 ```shell
 curl "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/esearch.fcgi?db=pubmed&term=$1&retmax=10&retmode=xml" | grep "<Id>" | sed -e "s/<Id>//" -e "s/<\/Id>//"
 ```

-Now add permissions to execute the script, and execute it saving the result to a file:
+Note that we replaced Asthma by _$1_ so we can use the name of disease as input, Now add permissions to execute the script, and execute it saving the result to a file using the redirection operator:

 ```shell
 chmod u+x ./getPubMedIds.sh